 Every year my Christmas tree is adorned with gorgeous crocheted snowflakes made by my grandmother.
-I love reaching into the tissue lined box every year to carefully place them one by one on my tree.
+I love reaching into the tissue-lined box every year to carefully place them one by one on my tree.
 It makes me smile and think of her loving hands making them.
-And even though she is no longer with us, I feel her love transcend time as I lovely hold each one.
+And even though she is no longer with us, I feel her love transcend time as I lovingly hold each one.

 What Can You Make With Crochet Snowflakes